NadineNicoleSchmitt/Analyzing-German-News-Headlines/README.md

 ### Limitations
 - Our self-trained word embeddings perform badly which could be due to the fact that a large amount of corpora is needed to train *good* word embeddings (news headlines are quite short); hence rather than only  use headlines we should train them on large corpora (i.e., full news articles)
 - we did not perform **hyper-parameter tuning** when training the GloVe word embeddings to identify the best parameters for training and therefore in a further research this should be done
-- we only used GLoVe
+- we only used GLoVe and we could use other algorithms such as Word2Vec to train our embeddings
 ***

 ## Topic Model - STM